orta/kf-theme-vscode/README.md

 Now beauty matters but also it’s the psychology that matters.
 As developers what you see all day long is code.
 So it matters that the code be pretty and it matters that your editor is pretty because well it’s your life happening behind it.
 But how should it look? what colors must be there?

 For what we know we all are playful people.
 We have an active inner child.
 Our editors must look like playgrounds.
 We have developed a rainbow colored theme.
-With worm colors chosen very carefully for the finest code quality possible.
+With warm colors chosen very carefully for the finest code quality possible.

 From what we noticed [iA Writer](https://ia.net/writer) has the most carefully defined experience.
 We loved the `gold` and `red`/`orange` colors used by their highlighter and inspired by their design we shaped a coding experience that for us was the most joyful look of the code ever possible.